cityofaustin/projects/_projects/bloomberg-iteam/about/team.md

 ![iTeam Core Team Photos](/assets/img/projects/bloomberg-iteam/iteam-team-pics.png)

 ### Project Partners
 The Bloomberg i-Team holds weekly meetings with HOST and with a broader HOST and Executive teams for sprint reviews.
-The Dell Medical School stakeholders provide advice on subject matter expertise, while the The Homelessness Advisory Council of Austin (HACA) are consulted on a bimonthly basis for their input to help inform policies, participate and provide input on research activities, and create a shared understanding about what individuals undergoing homelessness face every day.
+The Dell Medical School stakeholders provide advice on subject matter expertise, while HACA are consulted on a bimonthly basis for their input to help inform policies, participate and provide input on research activities, and create a shared understanding about what individuals undergoing homelessness face every day.

 Project Role	|Description|
 :--	|:--
-HOST|Participate in sprint planning and pop ups.
+Homeless Outreach Street Team (HOST)|Participate in sprint planning and pop ups.
 Dell Medical School|Advise on data integration, solutions architecture, and connecting to the population health goals of the Medical School and Design Institute for Health.
 The Homelessness Advisory Council of Austin (HACA)|Involves individuals with lived experience with homelessness (including those at risk of homelessness, experiencing homelessness, and formerly homeless) in process and decision making.